 From experience, you probably know that this column has a lot of people mostly coming through your website.
 It is referred to as (direct)/(none) because we don’t know where the user exactly came from.

 In this case, he came from our email newsletter but Google Analytics doesn’t attribute that to the right source.
+UTM tracking can help you change this.

 Testing Your UTMs

 Now let’s do another test.
 Let’s first delete our cookies.
-For this, go to Settings→Clear browsing data of your browser.
+For this, go to Settings → Clear browsing data of your browser.

 Now let’s go back to our Real-Time reporting.
 Click on Traffic Sources.
 We see that there’s a new pageview.